Peter de Cruz

-Peter Vincent de Cruz (born 4 January 1990) is a Swiss curler.
-He is an Olympic bronze medallist for Switzerland, having skipped his Swiss rink to a third place finish at the 2018 Winter Olympics in Pyeongchang.
-While de Cruz is the skip of his team, he throws second stones.
+Peter Vincent de Cruz (born 4 January 1990) is a retired Swiss curler.
+He is an Olympic bronze medallist for Switzerland, having skipped his Swiss rink to a third-place finish at the 2018 Winter Olympics in Pyeongchang.
+While de Cruz was the skip of his team, he threw second stones.

 As a junior, De Cruz skipped the Swiss team at both the 2010 and 2011 World Junior Curling Championships.
 He won the gold medal in 2010, defeating Scotland, skipped by Ally Fraser.
-In 2011, he took Switzerland to the finals once again, but this time lost to Sweden (skipped by Oskar Eriksson) in the final.
+In 2011, he took Switzerland to the finals once again, but this time lost to Sweden, skipped by Oskar Eriksson.